Château Couhins 2011

 Wine noted (guide 2015) 1*Star (Very successful wine)

-Classified as a white wine, this 25-hectare vineyard located on the outskirts of Bordeaux belonged to the Gasqueton family, long-time owners of Calon Ségur (Saint-Estèphe), before being acquired by INRA in 1968, which made it its showcase for viticultural research.
+Classified as a white wine, this 25-hectare vineyard located on the outskirts of Bordeaux belonged to the Gasqueton family—longtime owners of Calon Ségur (Saint-Estèphe)—before being acquired by INRA in 1968, which made it its showcase for viticultural and oenological research.

-Racy and eloquent, the bouquet of this dark ruby wine combines fresh berries, spices, and toasted notes.
-In unison, the palate is full-bodied, robust, and solidly structured, without excessive vigor.
+Distinctive and expressive, the bouquet of this dark ruby wine combines fresh berries, spices, and toasty notes.
+On the palate, it is full-bodied, robust, and well-structured, without being overly forceful.

 About the estate:

-Classified as a white wine, this 25-hectare vineyard located on the outskirts of Bordeaux belonged to the Gasqueton family, long-time owners of Calon Ségur (Saint-Estèphe), before being acquired in 1968 by INRA, which made it its showcase for viticultural research.
+Classified as a white wine, this 25-hectare vineyard located on the outskirts of Bordeaux belonged to the Gasqueton family—longtime owners of Calon Ségur (Saint-Estèphe)—before being acquired in 1968 by INRA, which made it its showcase for viticultural and oenological research.

 Guide des Vins Gault & Millau